-Intel has a long history of linking compensation to our long-term stock performance.
+Intel has a long history of linking employee actions, behaviors and compensation to our long-term stock performance.
 For more than 25 years, we have been granting stock options to our officers and other key employees.
-In 1997, we expanded the eligibility of our stock option program to cover most of our full-time and part-time employees, which is what Intel refers to as broad-based.
+In 1997, we expanded the eligibility of our stock option program to cover essentially all full-time and part-time employees, which is what Intel refers to as broad-based.
 Intel strongly believes in our broad-based equity program and grants equity to more than 90% of our employees annually.
+While we grant employee equity quarterly, we make most of our grants in the second quarter of each year as part of our company-wide employee performance evaluation process.
 In 2005, Intel granted 118.6 million options under the 2004 Plan of which 1.7 million options, or 1.4%, were awarded to Intel's CEO and four most highly compensated executive officers ("listed officers"); 167,000 options, or 0.2%, were awarded to Intel's non-employee directors; and the remaining 116.7 million options, or 98.4%, were awarded to Intel's broad-based employee population.
-We believe that share-based compensation should not be limited to executive officers, and that employees should be aligned with our stockholders and have their compensation linked to Intel's long-term stock performance.
+We believe that share-based compensation should not be limited to executive officers, and that all employees should be aligned with our stockholders and have their actions, behaviors and compensation linked to Intel's long-term stock performance.
 To better ensure this practice, the Compensation Committee ("Committee") instituted a policy that limits grants to our listed officers to no more than 5% of the total options granted in any one year.
 Over the last five years, on average we awarded 1.5% of all equity grants to our listed officers (1.4% in 2005).

 Intel also sets a limit on dilution, which is total equity awards granted less cancellations, divided by shares outstanding at the beginning of the year.
 Intel's long-term goal is to limit the average annual dilution from our equity programs to less than 2%.
 Over the last five years, the average annual dilution from stock options was 1.7% (1.3% in 2005).
-We manage our long-term dilution goal by limiting the number of shares we grant annually, commonly referred to as burn rate (total equity awards granted, divided by shares outstanding at the beginning of the year).
+Intel manages our long-term dilution goal by limiting the number of shares we grant annually, commonly referred to as burn rate (total equity awards granted, divided by shares outstanding at the beginning of the year).
 Over the last five years, Intel's annual burn rate has averaged 2.3% (1.9% in 2005).
 While Intel's 2005 dilution and burn rate have declined from their five-year average, both of these metrics have increased from 2003 to 2005, primarily as a result of our growing headcount.
 An additional metric that Intel uses to measure the cumulative impact of our stock program is overhang (equity outstanding but not exercised, plus equity available to be granted, divided by equity outstanding at the end of the year).
 Over the last five years, Intel's overhang has averaged 22.5% (19.2% in 2005).
 Intel's 2005 overhang is less than our five-year average, primarily as a result of reducing the term of our equity plan.
 A shorter term allows for a smaller pool of shares available to be granted, which reduces overhang.